Plan Your Visit

 Trailhead, Basecamp, and Lookout

 Need a break?
-Comfy seating, additional art content, and charging stations are available at the Trailhead, Basecamp, and Lookout conversation areas.
+Comfy seating and charging stations are available at the Trailhead, Basecamp, and Lookout conversation areas.

 Check out our free audio guide to discover more about the art on view.

 While at the Utah Museum of Fine Arts, you may be photographed, filmed, and/or otherwise recorded.
-Please let us know if you do not give your consent.
+Please let the photographer know if you do not give your consent.

-Photographs may be used for personal, non-commercial use only and may not be distributed.
+Photographs taken by visitors may be used for personal, non-commercial use only and may not be distributed.
 No flash photography is permitted—intense light damages the artwork.
 No tripods or large camera bags are permitted in galleries, bulky equipment may damage objects.
 Photography is not permitted for objects or galleries identified with a "No Photography" symbol.
 No video recording is permitted in the Museum.
-Click here to request image reproductions of objects from the permanent collection.
+You can request image reproductions of objects from the permanent collection here.

 Don’t forget to share and tag your photos! #umfa @utahmuseumoffinearts